pogh/Code-2019.06-SlowLogETL/README.md

 #### Control Flow

-The control flow clears the staging table, loads the text file into the staging table, and the stored procedure transforms it and loads it into the result table.
+The control flow clears the staging table, loops through all log files in a temp directory and loads each file into the staging table.
+The stored procedure processes the staging table and loads the results into the result table.

 ![SSISControlFlow](./images/SSISControlFlow.png)